cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

    .. warning::

-      If you receive this question again later, then stop and double-check that you are connected via the KU VPN, as the message could indicate that you are not actually connecting to Esrum!
+      If you receive this question again later, then stop and double-check that you are connected via the UCPH VPN, as the message could indicate that you are not actually connecting to Esrum!

 #.
 You should now be able to login to the server: